LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 All RAJA tests are in the ``RAJA/test`` directory and are split into *unit tests* and *functional tests*.
 Unit tests are intended to test basic interfaces and features of individual classes, methods, etc. Functional tests are used to test combinations of RAJA features.
-Please follow the sub-directory structure and code implementation pattern of existing tests in the ``RAJA/test`` directory when adding or modifying tests.
 We have organized our tests to make it easy to see what is being tested and easy to add new tests.
 For example, tests for each programming model back-end are exercised using the same common, parameterized test code to ensure back-end support is consistent.

+.. important:: Please follow the sub-directory structure and code implementation
+               pattern for existing tests in the ``RAJA/test`` directory when adding or modifying tests.

 .. _prfromfork-label::